MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/how-to/manage-secretstore.md

 suppress user prompting.
 If a password is required, vault commands return **Microsoft.PowerShell.SecretStore.PasswordRequiredException** exception if there is no valid session password.
 The `Unlock-SecretStore` cmdlet can be used to provide the password for the current PowerShell session.
-The password remains valid until the password timeout expires.
+The vault remains unlocked until the timeout expires.

 Vault configuration and data are stored in separate files.
 The file location depends on the platform operating system.